poliorcetics/named-arguments-rfc/named-arguments-rfc.md

 summarise most of them here.

 - **Named arguments make changing function parameters names a breaking change**: this is certainly true.
 That's even the point of *named arguments*, to have a stable and clear interface to a function call, just like some `struct`s have public members or like `enum A { Variant { line: String } }` instead of simply `enum B { Variant(String) }`.
 This point is often raised to make a point about brittle syntax: *named arguments* should make it clear what is named and what is not so that programmers can be sure they are not breaking the public interface of something in a minor version change.

 ## Past proposed syntaxes

-I will here summarise the proposed syntaxes I could find for both definition and calls to functions with named arguments.
+I will here summarise the proposed syntaxes I could find for both definition and calls to functions with *named arguments*.
 Since many of those syntaxes have been proposed in several RFCs or in their comments I will not attribute them to one in particular.

 They are numbered to simplify discussions about them.
+Edits to this section will not move the numbers so that comments stay as relevant as possible.

-I also try to always use the same function definition so that the differences are the syntax for named arguments.
+I also try to always use the same function definition so that the differences are the syntax for *named arguments*.

-### In definitions [def]
+### In definitions

 1. `fn fun(a: &str, named: &str)`: using the name is optional and it can be used by the caller or not.

-### In calls [call]
+### In calls

 0. Function call as they are currently: `fun("anonymous", "value")`
 1. `fun("anonymous", named: "value")`
-2. `fun("anonymous", named = "value")`
+1. `fun("anonymous", named = "value")`

 # What about other programming languages ?